 - Ken Maynard's last battle with Miller occurs in THE FUGITIVE SHERIFF (Columbia, 1936).

 - Miller and his outlaw band were after the wagon train in RANGER COURAGE (Columbia, 1937) which starred Bob Allen.

 - rodeo owner Miller and his cutthroats were out to get Bob Livingston and a horse named Cyclone in the Three Mesquiteers' WILD HORSE RODEO (Republic, 1937).

 - Miller portrayed Carter Collins ("The Shark") in the serial THE SECRET OF TREASURE ISLAND (Weiss/Columbia, 1938).

 - in LAWLESS VALLEY (RKO, 1938), Miller is an undercover government agent helping George O'Brien vs. the father and son team of Fred Kohler Senior and Junior.

-- crooked cattle rancher Miller tries to cover up a hoof and mouth disease outbreak in the Gene Autry HOME ON THE PRAIRIE (Republic, 1939).
+- and crooked cattle rancher Miller tries to cover up a hoof and mouth disease outbreak in Gene Autry's HOME ON THE PRAIRIE (Republic, 1939).

 (Courtesy of Ed Phillips)

 Above - Walter Miller as brains heavy "Gil Gillespie" vs. Buck Jones in THE ROARING WEST (Universal, 1935) chapterplay.

 Above from left to right are Walter Miller (as "Flamer Willis"), Ken Maynard, Beth Marion and John Elliott in Maynard's THE FUGITIVE SHERIFF (Larry Darmour/Columbia, 1936).